Laurel (1802 ship): Career

 Lloyd's List reported in January 1805 that Laurel, Phillips, master, and Urania, Melling, master, had encountered a French vessel while they were off Surinam.
 Phillips and his chief mate were killed and Urania had suffered so much damage it was feared that she would be condemned.

-Laurel arrived at Demerara on 21 November 1804 with 206 slaves.
+Laurel arrived at Demerara on 21 November 1804 with 206 captives.
 Captain Phillips died on 30 November.
 Captain Henry Corren replaced Phillips.
 Laurel sailed from Demerara on 26 January 1805 and arrived back at Liverpool on 13 April.
 She had left Liverpool with 30 crew members and had suffered five crew deaths on her voyage.

 Captain Robert Hume acquired a letter of marque on 8 October 1805.
 He sailed for Africa on 22 October.